Limnoria/Limnoria-doc/use/httpserver.rst

 Templates
 =========

-Among plugins which use the HTTP server, some use the standard templates system which allows you to edit page templates in a standard way (for other plugins, check their documentation).
+Among the plugins which use the HTTP server, some use the standard templates system which allows you to edit page templates in a standard way (for other plugins, check their documentation).